 How to get twice as strong within a month without working out?

-Everybody showed at least once in their life their strength by flexing his or her biceps.
-The bigger the biceps muscle, the stronger you are.
+I am sure once in a life you flexed your biceps muscle to show how you were.
+Flexing our muscles is a sign of strength, just look at the greased-up muscled body builders.
 In the fitness world people train their muscles to be stronger, be better, or look sexier.
-Personally, I am fine with how strong I am now and never had the need to train my muscles as an end-goal.
-However, as a fitness instructor I know a lot of people who want/need to be stronger, but have motivational problems with going to the gym, so I figured there should be a much easier to gain strength, and there is.
+Personally, I am fine with my strength, and never had the need to train my muscles as an end-goal.
+However, as a fitness instructor I know a lot of people who want/need to be stronger, but have motivational problems with going to the gym.
+So I figured there should be a much easier to gain strength, and there is.
 I found a very easy way to get much stronger very quickly.

 First I had to figure out how I could prove this theory which presumably would make me stronger.
 So how did I do that?
 A good scientific approach needs an experimental group and a control group to prove the theory.
 I needed to experiment on a group of muscles but leave the other muscles to rest as a control group.
 So I figured to train the right side of my body (and my abdominal muscles, just because I wanted a six-pack).
 In figure 2 I marked the muscles green which I tried to train.